seligman/cloud_sizes/README.template.md

 ![Compared](images/main.png)

-Over time, each item's size
+Over time, each item's day to day change in percent:

 [[history]]